rwdaigle/edgerails/source/_posts/2011-04-21-activerecord-identity-map.markdown

 <span class="version">**Rails** 3.1</span>

-If you have been using rails for a while now you may be familiar with Active Records query cache.
+If you've been using rails for a while now you may be familiar with Active Record's query cache.
 The query cache is a powerful part of Active Record which reduces unnecessary SQL calls and provides general speed improvements, especially when dealing with associations.
-The problem with the query cache though is when retrieving an identical record from the db, instead of the same object being returned two objects will be created.
-Eg.
+The problem with the query cache, however, is when retrieving two identical records from the database two in-memory objects will still be created.

 <div class="code_window">
 <em>rails console</em>